hamdi-bouasker/nova-commerce/README.md

 *   **Shopping Cart**: Persistent cart state and checkout flow.
 *   **Categories & Filtering**: Filter products by category or sort by price.
 *   **AI Integration**: Integrated Chatbot for customer support (Google GenAI).
-*   **Antigravity IDE**: 99% of the project was developed using Antigravity IDE and Antigravity AI by Google following prompt engineering using my own long IT experience to submit accurate prompts.
-I have to tweak few frontend design features and fix signup backend functionality error.
+*   **Antigravity IDE**: 70% of the project was developed using Antigravity IDE and Antigravity AI by Google following prompt engineering using my own long IT experience to submit accurate prompts.
+I have to tweak few frontend design features and fix some backend functionalities errors.

 ## 🛠️ Tech Stack